swiftlang/swift/docs/ReferenceGuides/LifetimeAnnotation.md

 ### Single parameter default rule

-Given a function or method that returns a non-Escapable result, if that result's dependency does not have a same-type default:
+Given a function or method that returns a non-Escapable result, if that result's dependency does not have a same-type default, then:

 - Default to `@_lifetime(<scope> a)` for a `~Escapable` result on functions with a single parameter `a`.